 Introduction

-Sri Lanka is an agriculture-basedcountry from ancient era.
+Sri Lanka is an agriculture-based economy from ancient era.
 In the present scenario, most agricultural lands are being used more than 50 years for continuous cultivation and some lands have a history of over 100 years.
 During this period, the types and quantities of nutrient sources added to increase land productivity has also been changed.
-Both organic and Synthetic/chemical fertilizers are incorporated to increase the fertility of the soil.
+Both organic and Synthetic/chemical fertilizers have been incorporated to increase the fertility of the soil and support crop growth.
 Application of synthetic fertilizers in Sri Lankan agriculture aggravated since the Green Revolution.
-Heaps of synthetic fertilizers are applied into agricultural lands at present and this intensive application has created several negative issues on human health, environment and ecology in the major.
+Misuse of synthetic fertilizers, especially overuse, has been reported from many agricultural lands in the recent past, and this intensive application could create several negative impacts on human health, environment and the overall ecosystem.

 As per the annual report published by the Ministry of Finance (2017), total expenditure spent to import inorganic fertilizer for the year 2017 was 11,436 million US Dollars.
-Asrecorded in Sri Lanka, about 800 million kg of synthetic fertilizers are imported annually, of which about 30% is being used in rice cultivation, 24% by the tea plantations and 12% by vegetable crop sector.
-Statistics in the past five years shows that fertilizer usage in Sri Lanka rangefrom 80 to 700 kg/ha depending on the crop sector, with a national average of about 270 kg/ha, which is higher compared to other South Asian countries.
-Moreover, compared to the recommended levels the application rates of synthetic fertilizers and organic fertilizers in crop cultivation ranged from 0 to 830 % and 0 to 570 %, respectively.
-At present synthetic fertilizers and organic fertilizers (compost and animal manures mainly) are being used as the main sources of plant nutrients, where 91 % of the synthetic fertilizers are being imported utilizing export earnings.
-That is the highest expenditure among intermediate goods imported to Sri Lanka.
-At present, the treasury is spending about Rs.
+As recorded in Sri Lanka, about 800 million kg of synthetic fertilizers are imported annually, of which about 30% is being used in rice cultivation, 24% by the tea plantations and 12% by vegetable crop sector.
+Statistics in the past five years shows that fertilizer usage in Sri Lanka has ranged from 80 to 700 kg/ha depending on the crop sector, with a national average of about 270 kg/ha, which is higher compared to many other South Asian countries.
+Moreover, compared to the recommended levels, the application rates of synthetic fertilizers and organic fertilizers in crop cultivation ranged from 0 to 830 % and 0 to 570 %, respectively.

+As at present synthetic fertilizers and organic fertilizers (compost and animal manures mainly) are being used as the main sources of plant nutrients, where 91 % of the synthetic fertilizers are being imported utilizing export earnings, which is the highest expenditure among intermediate goods imported to Sri Lanka.
+Currently, the treasury spends about Rs.
 50 billion (about 2% of foreign exchange earnings) on fertilizer subsidy scheme.
-A majority of practitioners use only synthetic fertilizers and organic fertilizer usage is significantly poor due to various reasons.
+A majority of practitioners use only synthetic fertilizers, and organic fertilizer usage is significantly poor due to various reasons.

 Eco-friendly fertilizer technologies as alternatives are imperative for sustainable soil fertility and integrated plant nutrient management.
-Moreover, rapid development of the organic agricultural sector coupled with the increasing demand for organic food consumption and consumer concerns on food safety and environmental qualityhas created an opportunity and demand for organic fertilizers and bio fertilizers.
-Since the excessive use of fertilizers add extra cost to the government, it poses several implications on implementing national policies related to agriculture.
+Moreover, rapid development of the eco-friendly agricultural sector coupled with the increasing demand for organically-grown food and consumer concerns on food safety and environmental quality, have created an opportunity and demand for organic fertilizers and bio-fertilizers.
+As the misuse of fertilizers add extra burden to the government treasury, it poses several implications on implementing national policies related to agriculture.

-While synthetic fertilizers have become a politically sensitive issue in many of the developing countries with an agriculture-based economy, it appears, inadequacy of policies and regulatory framework supporting marketing and usage of safe organic fertilizers and biofertilizers remains as a major obstacle to enhance food security and safety while protecting the environment.
+While synthetic fertilizers have become a politically sensitive issue in many of the developing countries having an agriculture-based economy, it appears that inadequacy of policies and regulatory framework governing the overall use of fertilizers in agriculture (including organic fertilizers and bio-fertilizers) remains as a major obstacle to enhance food security and safety while protecting the environment.

-Under these circumstances, it is of paramount importance to develop a National Fertilizer Policy (NFP) which facilitate trade, manufacture, formulation, distribution, packaging, labeling, storing, transportation, advertising and utilization of fertilizers for eco-friendly and sustainable agriculture.
-For these to be realized, the NFP should be developed considering fertilizer market supportive policies, and legal and regulatory framework for fertilizer marketing, utilization and impact evaluation framework.
+Under these circumstances, it is of paramount importance to develop a National Fertilizer Policy (NFP) to facilitate trade, manufacture, formulation, distribution, packaging, labeling, storing, transportation, advertising and utilization of fertilizers for eco-friendly and sustainable agriculture.
+For these to be realized, the NFP should be developed considering fertilizer market supportive policy elements, and legal and regulatory framework for fertilizer marketing, utilization and impact evaluation framework.
 The NFP should also provide guidelines for policy instruments, implementation modality, funding requirements and progress monitoring mechanism for achieving the objectives of the NFP.

 Background to the Fertilizer Policy